Spear phishing: What is it and how to prevent it

 5. Always use a hosted email security system and an antispam protection to stop any harmful email.

 6. In any case, never send sensitive information like credentials and passwords to anyone.
-When some attachments are sent to you, scan them with your anti-virus before opening them.
+Scan all attachments with your antivirus software before opening them.

 7. Keep all your software constantly updated to avoid any abuse of a security breach.